 Our updated specification is still in draft form, and we are keen to hear your feedback.
 If you are interested in having a look at this content and filling out a short survey, please contact ProductTesting@ocr.org.uk.
 Your feedback will make a difference, and we would encourage you to take the time to complete it.

-We will be releasing a revised Scheme of Work and also updates to our resources to ensure full coverage of the specification is still there for you, which should make transition as simple as possible for you and your departments.
+We will be releasing a revised scheme of work and also updates to our resources to ensure full coverage of the specification is still there for you, which should make the transition as simple as possible for you and your departments.

-With 50 networks planned, there should be always be a network local to you for ultimate convenience!
+With 50 networks planned, there should always be a network local to you for ultimate convenience!

 Sign up for the networks using the link at the end of the blog.

 If you have questions, then please submit your comments below.
 We want to continue to engage with you throughout this journey and there are lots of ways to make sure you are ‘in the loop’ and keep up-to-date with developments.